Utah Admin. Code R315-261-1 - Purpose and Scope

 components of the material are recovered as separate end products, as when

-metals are recovered from metal-containing secondary materials; or
+metals are recovered from metal-containing secondary materials ; or

-(ii) Employed in a particular function or
+(ii) used in a particular function or

 application as an effective substitute for a commercial product, for example,